Home Improvement and Commercial Contractor Disputes

 4. Include a notice of rescission that expressly allows the owner three business days to back out of the agreement.

-Keep in mind: the Supreme Court of Pennsylvania has determined that the contractor may seek a recovery for the value of services rendered, which also called “quantum meruit,” even if the contractor is in violation of HICPA.
+In fact the Supreme Court of Pennsylvania has determined that the contractor may seek a recovery for only the value of services rendered, which is also called “quantum meruit,” even if the contractor is in violation of HICPA.
 See Shafer Elec. & Const. v.
 Mantia, 96 A.3d 989 (Pa.
 2014).
 This is based on fairness and the concept of “unjust enrichment.”

 HICPA’s Effect on Mechanic’s Liens